|Mrs Helen Williams||Miss Lisa Howard||Miss Steph Bygrave|

-Contributions and permissions slips need to be in school by Wednesday 15th November 2017 please.
+No contributions are required however permissions slips need to be in school by Wednesday 10th January 2018 please.

-We will be using our knowledge of place value to help us explore addition, subtraction, multiplication and division.
+We will be continuing to explore multiplication and division.
 We will use practical resources to develop our conceptual understanding of written methods and deepen our understanding in a variety of ways.
 Developing our ability to explain our thinking both orally and in writing will continue to be a focus over this term.

 Throughout Year 3, we will be developing our arithmetic skills by carrying out daily activities which will aid with our fluency.
 This includes rapid recall of addition, subtraction, multiplication and division facts as well as fluent recall of place value, fractions and other key number skills.
 Children will have the opportunity to bring home further activities to practise these skills at home should they wish.

 We will consolidate our 2, 5 and 10 times tables facts- applying these in a variety of ways to challenge ourselves and improve our skills.
 All children have access to Times Tables Rockstars (https://ttrockstars.com/login) to support the development of these skills.
 Once confident, we will move onto exploring our 3 and 4 time tables.

 To support your child further with this, please consolidate reciting these facts, finding related division facts and rapid recall in a variety of ways.
 These website links that may be of use: